4d/4d-for-ios/docs/Debugging-Xcode.md

 ## Levels

-You can filter and display different log level into your console adding log.level in you Settings.plist file.
+You can filter and display different log levels in your console by adding log.level to your Settings.plist file.

 To do so, add a row by right clicking inside the Settings.plist file and enter:
 * log.level as **Key**